dwrobel/flatcam/README.md

 =================================================

+28.11.2019

+- small fixes in NCC Tool and in the FlatCAMGeometry class

 27.11.2019

 - in Tool Film added the page size and page orientation in case of saving the film as PDF file
 - the application workspace has now a lot more options selectable in the Edit -> Preferences -> General -> GUI Preferences
 - updated the drawing of the workspace such that the application overall start time is improved and after first turn on of the workspace, toggling it will have no performance penalty
-- updated the workspace functions to work in Legacy(@D) graphic mode
+- updated the workspace functions to work in Legacy(2D) graphic mode
 - adjusted the selection color transparency for the Legacy(2D) graphic mode because it was too transparent for the fill

 26.11.2019